Émile Henry (anarchist): Terminus bombing

 He decided to leave the area and moved toward the Paris Opera, wanting to detonate his bomb there, without managing to enter, and then towards the Gare Saint-Lazare.
 There, Henry entered the Café Terminus, located near the station and frequented by many tourists and travelers.
 As he walked in, a Romani orchestra was playing on the café's stage.
 Henry sat down and observed the scene.
-Then, after ordering two beers and a cigar, around 9 PM, he used the cigar to light the fuse of his bomb.
+Then, after ordering two beers and a cigar, around 9 p.m., he used the cigar to light the fuse of his bomb.
 He stood up and threw the bomb toward the stage where the orchestra was performing—before fleeing into the street.
 The bomb exploded in the middle of the café, injuring about twenty people, some severely—one of whom died.

 He then ran into the street, intending to take a train from Gare Saint-Lazare to the Parisian suburbs and disappear.
 However, he was pursued by a café employee, who shouted at him to stop and tried to prevent his escape.
 The chase was soon joined by a nearby policeman, who threw himself at Henry.
 Henry shot him in the chest, and when the wounded officer drew his saber to attack, Henry emptied his revolver into him, gravely injuring him.
 However, more police officers rushed to the scene and tackled Henry, engaging in a struggle until they finally subdued and arrested him.